paulovn/ml-vm-notebook/README.md

 2. If desired, open the Vagrantfile with a text editor and customize the options at the top of the file; see the relevant comments.
-   Specially interesting might be the amount of RAM assigned to the Virtual Machine and, if access to a remote Spark cluster is sought, the IP address of the cluster.
+   Specially interesting might be the amount of RAM/CPUs assigned to the Virtual Machine and, if access to a remote Spark cluster is sought, the IP address of the cluster.
    Note that no customization is needed to make the VM work (i.e. it will